 Uncovering the Customer’s Role in Success

 If you are a Customer Success Manager, you already know that ensuring the success of your clients is one of your key objectives.
 There are many ways one can go about achieving this success.
 You reach out to your clients frequently, discuss their current issues, and follow up on their concerns.
 You even invest the time to train your clients.
-However, there comes a time when all of this is not enough and your clients do not collaborate with you enough in order to achieve the desired outcomes.
+However, there comes a time when all of this is not enough and your clients do not collaborate with you enough to achieve the desired outcomes.

 This often happens when your client doesn’t understand their end of the bargain in the equation called “Customer Success”.
 For this to happen, you must consider whether you have the right tools in place to establish joint accountability with your client.
 In this blog post, I am going to share a couple of proven playbooks and tools that my clients applied successfully to achieve this goal.

 Why Keep Your Customers Accountable?

 When clients purchase your product or service, they rely on you to solve their problems.
 However, the dependence they typically develop on you, the Customer Success Manager, is too great.
 The more a customer is dependent on their Customer Success Manager, the lower their chance to maximize the value gained from your solution.